$t$-sails and sparse hereditary classes of unbounded tree-width

-\begin{thm} If $\mathcal{A}^{\alpha}$ is infinite then the graph class $\RRR^\alpha$ contains a $t$-sail for arbitrarily large $t$ and therefore has unbounded tree-width and clique-width. \end{thm} \begin{proof} We will show that $\RRR^\alpha$ contains a $t$-sail for all $t$ and thus has unbounded tree-width by Lemma \ref{lem_sail}.
+\begin{thm} If $\mathcal{A}^{\alpha}$ is infinite then the graph class $\RRR^\alpha$ has unbounded tree-width and clique-width. \end{thm} \begin{proof} We will show that $\RRR^\alpha$ contains a $t$-sail for all $t$ and thus has unbounded tree-width by Lemma \ref{lem_sail}.
 As $\RRR^\alpha$ has arboricity two it follows from Theorem \ref{thm_tw_cw} that $\RRR^\alpha$ also has unbounded clique-width.

 Let $\mathcal{A}^{\alpha}=\{i_1, i_2, \dots \}$.
 For any $t \in \mathbb{N}$ we can create a set of $t$ factors of $\alpha$ as follows.